-Figure 3 presents the results of the decomposition of differences in health expectancy from rural and urban settings by related morbidity.
-For males, positive values of mortality contribution to rural-urban health expectancy differentials show that the overall mortality curve differences among rural and urban populations favor the first ones.
-However, as expected by morbidity prevalence curves, osteopaths and physical disabilities have negative impacts on the health expectancy differences between rural and urban populations.
-These differences are, however, lower than the differences in the overall mortality shape.
+Figure 3 presents the results of the decomposition of differences in health expectancy from rural and urban areas by related morbidity.
+For males, positive values of mortality contribution to rural-urban health expectancy differentials show that the overall mortality curve differences among rural and urban populations favor the rural residents.
+However, as announced by morbidity prevalence curves, osteoarticular diseases and functional disabilities display negative contributions for rural residents when computing health expectancy differences.
+These negative contributions are, however, weaker than the contributions of the overall mortality shape differences.
 Hence, positive differences in rural-urban health differentials are still evident even though some morbidities act towards the reduction of rural advantages.
-Estimated differences from rural to urban morbidity-free life expectancy at 20 years old of these two morbidities resulted in a 0.5 difference for osteoarticular diseases and 2.4 for physical disabilities.
-Of osteoarticular illnesses, the disease prevalence profiles difference accounted for -2.4 of the estimated difference, and the mortality shape differences accounted for 2.9 of the differences.
-Therefore, musculoskeletal and physical morbidities are responsible for slowing down the rural mortality curve advantaged condition.
-For census reported disabilities, the difference in morbidity profiles accounted for -0.5 of rural-urban health expectancy difference, much lower than morbidity contribution of osteoarticular diseases, but also in the opposite direction of the mortality profiles difference contribution.
+Estimated differences from rural to urban morbidity-free life expectancy at 20 years old of these two morbidities resulted in a 0.8 difference for osteoarticular diseases and 3.0 for functional disabilities.
+For osteoarticular illnesses, the disease prevalence profile difference accounted for -2.6 of the estimated difference, and the mortality shape differences accounted for 3.4 of the differences.
+Therefore, musculoskeletal and physical morbidities prevalence rates attenuate the rural mortality advantage and result in a less pronounced health expectancy rural advantage for these two health conditions.
+For census reported disabilities, the difference in morbidity profiles accounted for -0.6 of rural-urban health expectancy difference, much lower than morbidity contribution of osteoarticular diseases, but also in the opposite direction of the mortality contribution.

 Figure 3: Decomposition of rural-urban health expectancy differentials by sex and age - Brazil, 2010-2013.
 Source: 2010 Brazilian National Census and 2013 National Health Survey.

 4. Discussion